 The Pennington Student Achievement Center had opened in February 2016.

 APPIC Membership & APA Accreditation Status

-The UNR Counseling Services psychology doctoral internship is currently an APPIC member, not APA-accredited*, and we abide by APPICs 2016 policy on public statements about accreditation and APPIC membership.
-We adhere to the procedures established by the Association of Psychology Postdoctoral and Internship Centers (APPIC) for the recruitment and selection of doctoral interns.
+The UNR Counseling Services psychology internship is currently an APPIC member, not APA-accredited*, and we abide by APPICs 2016 policy on public statements about accreditation and APPIC membership.
+We adhere to the procedures established by the Association of Psychology Postdoctoral and Internship Centers (APPIC) for the recruitment and selection of psychology interns.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 APPIC Match Program Code Number: 2382

 *Questions related to the program's accredited status should be directed to the Commission on Accreditation: